 - Next add the red wine vinegar and stir nicely to glaze the pan.

-- Ladle the soup into the serving bowls.
+- Add fresh herbs, and grated cheese.
+Ladle the soup into the serving bowls.

 - Serve Minestrone Soup warm with the slices of toasted bread.